 Golf in Dubai, a pitching wedge from sand and sea

 Golf in Dubai is a big thing in the golf world.
 Race to Dubai on the European Tour and in general a top-notch reputation.
-The emirates’ eminent courses are most common in Dubai, by the Arabian Gulf Bay by chance.
+The emirates’ eminent courses are mostly in Dubai, by the Arabian Gulf Bay..

-These are royal courses, they are also great courses elsewhere in the world, but it has all been taken into account down here in Dubai.
+These are royal courses, they are also great courses elsewhere in the world, but everything is carefully executed here in Dubai.
 You get a royal service from the time you arrive until leaving the clubhouse and superior golf course.
 The downside is the heat, sometime around 50 degrees Celsius, but you can even play at night or use air con golf carts.
-Nothing must interfere with the great golf experience
+Nothing must interfere with a great golf experience, right?

 Which courses should you play in Dubai?
 All of them, we would say, but it costs a bit of cash to play first-class, so we thought we would pick a bouquet in the oasis in Dubai.
 Just for you of course.